ubie-oss/terraform-provider-lightdash/CONTRIBUTING.md

 ## Publishing the Provider to the Terraform Registry

+### Account Setup for Terraform Registry

+Before you can publish your provider, you must set up an account on the Terraform Registry.
+This is a prerequisite for the subsequent steps in the publishing process.

 To publish the provider to the Terraform Registry, a series of steps must be followed using GitHub Actions.
 These steps were initially configured manually by the original author.
 For instance, we need to: